trilitech/tezos-developer-docs/src/pages/tutorials/smart-rollups/index.md

 Now you can send messages to this rollup via Tezos level 1.

+## Part 7:

+When the kernel is running on ghostnet, there's no way to see the logging messages.
+So I'll have to set up an output to see what it's receiving the messages.
+So I'll need to deploy a contract and deploy the rollup with gas for the contract call.

+Deployed this contract to ghostnet:
+KT1HYjMn2kMLtvxb6tuGNpHRma49jfWPnMpx

 ### 5.4.
 Test Networks

 In the above section, we proposed how to create your `Octez` binaries in **sandbox mode**.
 Here, we propose a different approach to that, using [test networks](https://teztnets.xyz/).
 We encourage the reader to try at least one of the following linked tutorials: